 How Do Air Purifiers Work?

-4 Perks of an Air Purifier
+4 Pluses of an Air Purifier

-1. Alleviates Allergy and Asthma Triggers
+1. Lowers Allergy and Asthma Triggers

 - Volatile organic compounds, including cleaners, air fresheners and personal care products